Bounded Languages Described by GF(2)-grammars: Abstract

 \section{Abstract}

-GF(2)-grammars are a recently introduced grammar family that have some unusual algebraic properties and are closely connected to unambiguous grammars.
-By using the method of formal power series, we establish strong conditions that are necessary for subsets of $a^* b^*$ and $a^* b^* c^*$ to be described by some GF(2)-grammar.
+GF(2)-grammars are a (somewhat) recently introduced grammar family that have some unusual algebraic properties and are closely connected to the family of unambiguous context-free grammars.
+By using the method of formal power series, we establish strong conditions that are necessary for a bounded language (a language is called bounded if it is a subset of $w_1^* w_2^* \ldots w_k^*$ for some positive integer $k$ and some strings $w_1$, $w_2$, $\ldots$, $w_k$) to be described by a GF(2)-grammar.
 By further applying the established results, we settle the long-standing open question of proving the inherent ambiguity of the language $\set{a^n b^m c^\ell}{n \neq m \text{ or } m \neq \ell}$, as well as give a new, purely algebraic, proof of the inherent ambiguity of the language $\set{a^n b^m c^\ell}{n = m \text{ or } m = \ell}$.

 \textbf{Keywords:} Formal grammars, finite fields, bounded languages, unambiguous grammars, inherent ambiguity.